CARI-L/WordleCLI/README.md

 ## Description

 This is a low-tech, simple version of the game Wordle!
 This version is playable on any command line interface.
 Entering "q" at any time quits the program.
+Enter a 5-letter word, and begin playing Wordle!
+Any invalid input
+(such as non-English words) are bounced back, and not counted!

 **CONTENT WARNING: THIS VERSION CONTAINS ADULT LANGUAGE!
 ABILITY TO TOGGLE COMING SOON!**